Argyle Eagles and Ponder Lady Lions to continue playoff runs this week: Here's what you need to know

 After beating No. 3-ranked Winnsboro 73-66 on Saturday afternoon, the Ponder Lady Lions will play in the Class 3A Region II final on Tuesday night against Gunter.
 The game is set for 7 p.m. at Braswell.

-Tickets for the game can be purchased by clicking here.
+Tickets for the game can be purchased online at https://gofan.co/app/school/TX12422.
 Spectators will need their digital tickets on a handheld device to be validated upon entry.

 Ponder has already beaten Gunter once this season, knocking off the Lady Tigers 61-44 back on Dec.
 1. The Lady Lions are 28-3 overall, have won 13 consecutive games and have not lost to a 3A team this year.